palantirnet/drupal-10-development/README.md

 **Example:** `ddev test admin_toolbar`

+**Example:** `ddev test admin_toolbar Functional AdminToolbarAdminMenuTest`

 The `ddev test` command runs all tests defined by a module according to Drupal's testing standards.

+If you pass the type of test (`Functional, FuntionalJavascript, Kernel, Unit`) and a test class, only tests in that class will be run.

 ## Sample workflows